Charlie and Lola

 Is it any good?

-Charlie and Lola's animation is beautiful; its simple drawings interspersed with real photographs give the show the look of a collage.
-The stories are simple and sweet, with Charlie helping Lola to get to school on time, feel better when she's sick, and get over being cast as a leaf.
+The show's animation is beautiful; its simple drawings interspersed with real photographs give the show the look of a collage.
+The stories in Charlie and Lola are simple and sweet, with Charlie helping Lola to get to school on time, feel better when she's sick, and get over being cast as a leaf.

 Lola always finds the positive side to her situations -- and Charlie is always there to guide her.
 Both parents and kids will adore this brilliant program.